How the Growth Project is changing prison culture

-This process proved inspirational and transformative for David Adams and Kam Stevens, two former Guys Marsh residents who identified their own paths to self-actualisation through the project.
+This process proved inspirational and transformative for David Haze and Kam Stevens, two former Guys Marsh residents who identified their own paths to self-actualisation through the project.
 David is planning on scaling Mount Everest to raise awareness of prison reform while Kam (who is joining David on the expedition) has his sights set on writing and directing his own screenplay.

 “We don’t talk about changing themselves, it’s more around the process of change, how they transform their identity and what they need in order to do so,” Sarah explains.

 Sport has played its part in the process of growth.
 Wellbeing days and sporting festivals have been held inside the prisons as part of Penal Reform Solutions’ process of cultural change.